 I guess somewhere in the region of 3-5 hours per week.

-Usually, that time involves researching new ideas, creating the blog posts, publishing them and fielding the comments and requests for guest posts that I receive.
-Mainly, it’s the writing as I post 5 times a week across the 2 blogs.
+Usually, that time involves researching new ideas, creating the posts, publishing them and fielding the comments and requests for guest posts that I receive.
+Mainly, it’s the writing as I post 5 times a week across the 2 sites.

 What is the best lesson learned that you would like to share with our readers?

-When you blog, make sure you understand your audience and what they want to read.
+When you create content, make sure you understand your audience and what they want to read.
 It’s very tempting just to write about stuff you’re interested in, but that doesn’t mean your audience shares your interests.

 Think about your niche, what you want to achieve through your blogging and how you want to present yourself.
 Then it’s a case of generating loads of great ideas for interesting posts that your audience is going to want to read.